SimoneReale/Quantum-Encoded-Prototypes-for-QML/README.md

 This repository presents a comprehensive study on evaluating and understanding quantum feature maps in Quantum Machine Learning (QML).
 We introduce an interpretable, prototype-based method leveraging Maximum Mean Discrepancy (MMD) to quantitatively assess the quality of data embeddings produced by different quantum circuits, providing a powerful tool for model selection and explainability.

-**Authors:** Marco Garlini, Alberto Tagliaferro, Simone Reale
+**Authors:** Marco Garlini, Simone Reale, Alberto Tagliaferro

 ---

 ## 1. The Problem: The QML "Black Box"

-Quantum Machine Learning holds immense promise, but many of its models, particularly Variational Quantum Classifiers (VQCs), operate as "black boxes."
+Quantum Machine Learning is a very promising technology, but many of its models, particularly Variational Quantum Classifiers (VQCs), operate as "black boxes."
 The performance of a VQC is critically dependent on the choice of a **quantum feature map**—the circuit responsible for encoding classical data into the high-dimensional quantum state space.

 This choice is often heuristic, leaving practitioners with critical unanswered questions:
 - How can we determine if a feature map is creating a useful, class-separable data representation?